There came the day when I resolved to pass beyond the citie wall, come what may.

 After I’d ate, two starvelings slipped from the shadows and fell upon my leavings.

 “Eat, friends, and welcome,” sayt I. “Pray tell me, is that great house yonder for skollers of the law?”

 They gave me saucie looks.

 “Sure,” sayt one, “they’re studious in there.”

-The other sayt, “They leave that house more cunning than they was when they came in.”
+The other sayt, “They leave that house more cunning than when they came in.”

 I was about to offer thanks, when the first sayt, “Pray forgive us, friend.
 We took you for a cat.”